What is Title IX

 The Title IX of the Education Amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.

 The University is committed to providing an environment free from discrimination on the basis of sex.
 Stockton provides many resources to students, faculty, and staff to address concerns relating to discrimination on the basis of sex, which includes sexual misconduct.

-Stockton recognizes that sexual misconduct, in particular, can result in trauma to the complainant and other persons associated with the complainant.
+Sexual assault, domestic or dating violence, and stalking are crimes under the New Jersey Penal Code.
+Victims of these crimes are strongly encouraged to file a criminal complaint with the appropriate police jurisdiction in which the alleged incident occurred.
+Stockton also recognizes that sexual misconduct, in particular, can result in trauma to the complainant and other persons associated with the complainant.
 Sexual violence is a crime – and while some survivors turn to the criminal justice system, others look to their schools for help or recourse.
 That can mean a number of things – from giving a complainant a confidential place to turn for advice and support, to effectively investigating and finding out what happened, to sanctioning the accused, to doing everything we can to help a survivor recover.

-Click here for definitions of sex discrimination and sexual misconduct.
-Note that Stockton defines sexual misconduct to include sexual and gender-based harassment and acts of sexual violence.
+- Click here for definitions of sex discrimination and sexual misconduct.
+(Updates Pending) Note that Stockton defines sexual misconduct to include sexual and gender-based harassment and acts of sexual violence.

 - Stockton University Resource Guide on Title IX: Sex Discrimination and Sexual Misconduct